 We will see now how to split the SharePoint List “AboutState” column.
-In the Power BI desktop click on “Edit Queries” -> Edit Queries under Home tab.
+In the Power BI desktop click on “Edit Queries” -> Edit Queries under the Home tab.

 It will navigate Power Query Editor Page.
 You can see the “AboutState” column which has lengthy data.
 Now we are going to split the column data and display it in small columns.